michelruizfuentes/PersonalWebsite/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-My name is Michel (pronounced Mi-SHEL), and I'm from Washington, D.C.
-I am a rising sophomore at Smith College, located in Northampton, Massachusetts.
-I am proud of my activism, community organizing, and research that ranges from global affairs to physiology and neurobiology to statistics and data science.
+My name is Michel (pronounced Mi-SHEL), and I'm Salvadoreña from Washington, D.C.
+I am a rising sophomore at Smith College with the tentative studies of governance and statistical and data science.
+I am passionate about activism, community organizing, and research.
+I’ve conducted research in a plethora of fields from international conflict and neurobiology to statistics and data analytics.
 I aspire to lead revolutionary initiatives rooted in the common good to tackle today's most pressing social and technical challenges.